sharontherese/latin-mass-funeral/content/office-for-the-dead/index.md

 The Latin and English texts below are from a Book of Hours[^1].

-Other versions (some English only, some Latin only, some with both side-by-side) are available here:
+Other versions are available here:

 * {{% staticref "files/2._Officium_Pro_Defunctis_LatinEnglish.pdf" %}}My own version as a PDF{{% /staticref %}}
 * The Roman Ritual (Vespers only)[^2]